New York Herald Tribune

 A "Republican paper, a Protestant paper and a paper more representative of the suburbs than the ethnic mix of the city", according to one later reporter, the Tribune generally did not match the comprehensiveness of The New York Times coverage.
 Its national, international and business coverage, however, was generally viewed as among the best in the industry, as was its overall style.
 At one time or another, the paper's writers included Dorothy Thompson, Red Smith, Roger Kahn, Richard Watts Jr., Homer Bigart, Walter Kerr, Walter Lippmann, St. Clair McKelway, Judith Crist, Dick Schaap, Tom Wolfe, John Steinbeck, and Jimmy Breslin.
 Editorially, the newspaper was the voice for eastern Republicans, later referred to as Rockefeller Republicans, and espoused a pro-business, internationalist viewpoint.

-The paper, first owned by the Reid family, struggled financially for most of its life and rarely generated enough profit for growth or capital improvements; the Reids subsidized the Herald Tribune through the paper's early years.
+The paper, first owned by the Reid family, struggled financially for most of its existence and rarely generated enough profit for growth or capital improvements; the Reids subsidized the Herald Tribune through the paper's early years.
 However, it enjoyed prosperity during World War II and by the end of the conflict had pulled close to the Times in ad revenue.
 A series of disastrous business decisions, combined with aggressive competition from the Times and poor leadership from the Reid family, left the Herald Tribune far behind its rival.

 In 1958, the Reids sold the Herald Tribune to John Hay Whitney, a multimillionaire Wall Street investor who was serving as ambassador to the United Kingdom at the time.
 Under his leadership, the Tribune experimented with new layouts and new approaches to reporting the news and made important contributions to the body of New Journalism that developed in the 1960s.
 The paper steadily revived under Whitney, but a 114-day newspaper strike stopped the Herald Tribunes gains and ushered in four years of strife with labor unions, particularly the local chapter of the International Typographical Union.
 Faced with mounting losses, Whitney attempted to merge the Herald Tribune with the New York World-Telegram and the New York Journal-American in the spring of 1966; the proposed merger led to another lengthy strike, and on August 15, 1966, Whitney announced the closure of the Herald Tribune.
 Combined with investments in the World Journal Tribune, Whitney spent $39.5 million (equivalent to $ in dollars) in his attempts to keep the newspaper alive.

 After the New York Herald Tribune closed, the Times and The Washington Post, joined by Whitney, entered an agreement to operate the International Herald Tribune, the paper's former Paris publication.
 By 1967, the paper was owned jointly by Whitney Communications, The Washington Post and The New York Times.
 The International Herald Tribune, also known as the "IHT", ceased publication in 2013.